jpegleg/salsa_falcon/README.md

 ```

 ### Using "time" to measure the time for the cURL, and some more verbose cURL options, non-https local listener
-### Note that both --data-binary and --data will work with salsa falcon.
+### Note that both --data-binary and --data are supported.

 ### send in the data file to be encrypted and write out
 ```